ordovician/QtUIParser.jl/refactoring.md

     w["cancel_button"].enabled = false

 ### Visualization
-We want to be able to write things like `PushButton("click me!")` rather than `Widget(class = "QPushButton", text = "click me!")`, and we that is what we want to see visualized.
-But there is nothing preventing us from doing that even if the underlying data structure is always `Widget`.
+We want to be able to write things like `PushButton("click me!")` rather than `QWidget(class = "QPushButton", text = "click me!")`, and we that is what we want to see visualized.
+But there is nothing preventing us from doing that even if the underlying data structure is always `QWidget`.

-We simple define constructors for `Widget` which supports this.
+We simple define constructors for `QWidget` which supports this.

     for T in [:PushButton, :CheckBox, :RadioButton, :Label, :LineEdit]
       @eval begin
         function $T(name::AbstractString, text::AbstractString = "")
             attributes = Assoc("name"=>name, "class"=>string('Q', $T))
-            Widget(attributes, Assoc{String, Any}(), nothing, Assoc{String, String}())
+            QWidget(attributes, Assoc{String, Any}(), nothing, Assoc{String, String}())
         end

         function $T(;args)